Submitty/submitty.github.io/_docs/sysadmin/worker_installation.md

 # SSH Access via ProxyJump

-If a worker machine must be access through an intermediary (e.g., it does not have a its own public facing IP address), you can configure indirect access to the worker machine as follows:
+If a worker machine must be accessed through an intermediary (e.g., it does not have a its own public facing IP address), you can configure indirect access to the worker machine as follows: